top of page

 A male athlete drinking water to stay cool in the heat

-Refrigerated produce to help you stay cool when it is hot
+Refrigerated nutrient-dense foods to help you stay cool when it is hot.

 Indulge in Cooling Showers or Bath Strategies: